DougBeney/dougie.io/_notes/2017-12-30-guerrilla-marketing.md

 > "You're in good hands with Allstate"

-Your theme line sohuld be created to last a century or more.
+Your theme line should be created to last a century or more.

 Use your theme line EVERYWHERE.
 Email signature, website, business cards, etc

 Rhymes help memorability

 Ideally theme lines should only be a few words.
-The best theme lines say something good but don't use superaltives.
+The best theme lines say something good but don't use superlatives.